Oceanwide Center, San Francisco: History

-The parcels around 50 First Street were upzoned as part of the Transit Center District Plan approved in 2012 in conjunction with the new Transbay Transit Center.
+The parcels around 50 First Street were upzoned as part of the Transit Center District Plan approved in 2012 in conjunction with the new Salesforce Transit Center.
 The parcels were originally assembled by developer David Choo and a plan was floated in 2007 for towers as tall as 1200 ft designed by Renzo Piano.
 Choo was eventually forced to sell the property during the 2008 financial crisis.

 In 2013, TMG Partners and Northwood Investors acquired the property out of bankruptcy court for US$122 million.
 TMG and Northwood hired Foster + Partners and Heller Manus Architects to re-design the project.
 In 2015, Beijing-based Oceanwide Holdings acquired the property for US$296 million.
 A groundbreaking ceremony for the buildings was held on December 8, 2016.

 Construction on the shorter of the two towers was suspended in 2019 due to economic conditions.
-Subsequently, the construction on the second, taller tower was also halted in 2020 due to the COVID-19 pandemic and had not resumed construction as of April 2021.
+Subsequently, the construction on the second, taller tower was also halted in 2020 due to the COVID-19 pandemic.

+In 2024 the sale of the stalled project was blocked by legal disputes.